-- 1. All interested students should submit a completed application indicating which area they would like to pursue as their main focus (Mathematics, Arts and Literature, or Leadership). - 2.
-Interviews and letters of reference will be required for those who wish to be part of our Leadership programme. - 3.
+- 1. All interested students should submit a completed application indicating which area they would like to pursue as their focus (Mathematics and Science, Arts and Literature, or Leadership). - 2.
+A personal statement and letters of reference will be required for those who wish to be part of our Leadership programme.. - 3.
 A strong commitment to personal excellence. - 4.
 Pre-entry assessment results in the top 5%, a school record of high achievement and effort, as well as achievement in areas of special character, will be considered as part of entry into the Summit Programme.